uber/baseweb/rfcs/button-group-component.md

   This can be an SVG icon as well.
 * `ariaLabel: string` - Optional:
   Accessible label
+* `mode: string` - Optional:
+  Use the `mode` prop to render toggleable Buttons:
+  * the value `radio` will cause Buttons to behave like radio buttons,
+  * the value `checkbox` will cause Buttons to behave like checkboxes.
+* `defaultChecked: number | Array<number>`
+  Index or array of indices of the selected Button(s).
+  Primarily for use with uncontrolled components with a `mode` prop defined.
+* `checked: number | Array<number>` - Optional
+  Index or array of indices of the selected Button(s).
+  Primarily for use with controlled components with a `mode` prop defined.
 * `disabled: boolean` - Optional:
   Defines if the button group disabled.
 * `size: 'default' | 'compact'`